ARRRGGGHHH! The Buyer is Re-Trading

 Offer a Sales Process

-You will want to offer a sales process that includes sending out the Blind Profile (BP) to multiple buyers, following up with a Confidential Information Memorandum (CIM), having buyer/seller meetings, requesting Indications of Interest (IOI) and then receiving LOI’s from multiple buyers; this initial sales process can take 2-3 months.
+You will want to offer a sales process that includes: sending out the Blind Profile (BP) to multiple buyers, following up with a Confidential Information Memorandum (CIM), having buyer/seller meetings, requesting Indications of Interest (IOI) and then receiving LOI’s from multiple buyers.
+This initial sales process can take 2-3 months.
 If done effectively you should have at least 3-5 LOI’s from which to choose.
-The reason the sales process is so important is should you have problems with the buyer with whom you sign an LOI, you will have a bench of buyers that had submitted LOI’s, but were not selected.
+The sales process is important because if you encounter problems with the buyer who signed an LOI, you will have a bench of buyers who submitted LOIs but were not selected.
 These buyers are eagerly awaiting your deal to blow up.
 The buyer you do select will know you have other interested buyers waiting and may think twice about re-negotiating the deal.
 The odds of a buyer Re-Trading is highest when the seller decides to sell to only one buyer and doesn’t entertain multiple offers, and the seller is at the buyer’s mercy.

 Make Sure Your CIM is Accurate